 And never presume that once found, your site will do what you need it to.
 Monitor key search engine optimization (SEO) and website performance metrics to ensure your web presence isn’t falling behind your competitors, and that your pages are converting.

 Some web addresses get moved without ever getting redirected, or taken down entirely.
 But that doesn’t mean hyperlinks to those pages just go away.
 They persist, and if unaddressed, they lead to 404 errors that negatively impact your site’s performance in search and degrade the user experience.

 Other technical issues that you should be constantly optimizing your site for include:

 - Checkout processes.

 - UX and design issues.

-- Spam (AKA, toxic, spammy links back to your site that you need to disavow in order to prevent more ranking penalties).
+- Spam (AKA, toxic, spammy links back to your site that you need to disavow to prevent more ranking penalties).